kaplayjs/kaplay-site/src/content/misc/en/presskit.md

 ## The backstory

-On 21 May 2024 we took the decision to create this spiritual successor of kaboom, being also a fork of it.
+On _21 May 2024_ we took the decision to create this spiritual successor of **Kaboom.js**, being also a fork of it.

 This was due to Kaboom.js being abandoned by Replit, the original creator of Kaboom.js, and the community was left without a maintainer.

-The idea is to expand what kaboom was under a new identity, KAPLAY itself is fully compatible with Kaboom.
+The idea is to expand what kaboom was under a new identity, **KAPLAY** itself is fully compatible with Kaboom.

 ## Logos, names and other assets